All Episodes

 And then you've got a major PR problem.

-Oh my God, the president's saying that we want people, our customers, to die.
+The president's saying that we want people, our customers, to die.

 What do we do?

-Big Food.
+Big food.

 President's wife is out there indicting the food industry for killing people for crying out loud.